 - a) Staple guns or air-powered tools are not to be used to erect brattices.
 The accepted practice is to use nails. - b) To install a brattice for a fire or safety seal, there should be 3 nails across the top, and down both sides.
 Simulated shoveling the bottom is also to be done.
 Seals will be as straight, tight and secure as possible. - c) To use a line brattice to flush stubs, the teams can hold the brattice to the back and form a line into the area to be flushed.
 A judge will tell the captain when good air has been restored. - d) Banner guard / no road signs are used to indicate the route of travel and as such must be a physical barrier.
 They must be dated, initialed by the Captain.
 No-road signs do not need to have arrows. - e) To ensure consistency, erecting brattices to provide an air tight seal or to completely change ventilation can only be done where the total airflow is 30,000 CFM or less. - f) Should a fire, THP or fire seal be within chaining distance, the team will be endangering itself should they go by and not have a safe, explored egress out of the mine. - g) Upon reaching a THP area of the mine, if the team decides to erect a brattice to begin control of the fire, they can be assured that retreating to the closest set back from the THP area would be a safe distance. - h) Once the brattice in g) is erected, it is considered safe to proceed past the fire unless the erected brattice, as in f), is placed at the corner of an intersection. - i) To install a post a timber will need to be cut with enough room for a cap to be placed on top.
 Wedges are required between the post and cap to secure the post.
 A judge will stop the team when there is enough tension to begin lifting the sets.
-If the back is uneven above the cap, voids to be filled with additional wedges to ensure the all is secure. - j) To install a drift set, three timbers are needed.
+If the back is uneven above the cap, voids to be filled with additional wedges to ensure the back is secure. - j) To install a drift set, three timbers are needed.
 Two posts cut to leave enough room for a cap to be placed on top.
 Wedges are required between the post and cap to secure the post.
 A judge will stop the team when there is enough tension to begin lifting the sets.
 If the back is uneven above the cap, voids to be filled with additional wedges to ensure the assembly is secure - k) To install a crib set, team will have to ensure that at no time is any team member under the loose ground.
 All work to be performed from a safe distance, and the crib assembly installed until the last set is close to the back.
-Wedges to be installed between the cap and the timbers below it. - During the Captain's debrief, the remaining team members will be permitted to restock their stretcher before beginning the 2nd field problem.
-Teams will need to supply those items that they think they will need to replenish. - m) If tools and equipment are abandoned in the first problem, they will be re-issued to the team. - n) During a mission there may be a time that a Captain may need to split the team.
+Wedges to be installed between the cap and the timbers below it. - During a mission there may be a time that a Captain may need to split the team.
 Providing the Captain can maintain care and control of the entire team, this will be permissible.
 To ensure the care and control, there will need to be limitations.
 The team cannot perform any duties that would put any members at risk while separated.
-The split members of the team can travel no more than three intersections apart at any time, but must remain in sight of the Captain. - o) Other than the above, team procedures will be as per the Saskatchewan Mine Rescue manual.
+The split members of the team can travel no more than three intersections apart at any time, but must remain in sight of the Captain. - m) Other than the above, team procedures will be as per the Saskatchewan Mine Rescue manual.